 If you’re dedicated to recreating the scene of exam day, look over the exam requirements and clear your test area of everything but three pencils, an eraser, and a pencil sharpener — the things you will be allowed in the exam.

 Set a timer for 35 minutes and run through the sections.
-Between the third and fourth sections, have a 15-minute break.
+Between the second and third sections, have a 10-minute break.

-All of this isn't required of course, but familiarizing yourself with the process will help you.
-It's especially beneficial if you experience heightened anxiety on test days or in unfamiliar places.
+Of course, all of this isn’t required, but familiarizing yourself with the process will help you.
+It’s especially beneficial if you experience heightened anxiety on test days or in unfamiliar places.

 Passing the LSAT is the first step of your law school journey.
 Make sure you’re prepared as you head into it.
 If you’ve studied diligently and can go into it knowing what to expect, then you can be confident you’ll give the best account of yourself and secure your place to study law.
 Good luck!